wyhaines/docs-test/docs/learn/tce/getting-started.md

 ## Partial ordering

-To ensure a consistent global state, Topos XSP relies on a **causal ordering** of [certificates](#): while dependencies in certificates need be consolidated in the final ordering, two independent certificates from two different blockchains can commute, i.e. they can be ordered in one way or the other.
+To ensure a consistent global state, Topos XSP relies on a **causal ordering** of [certificates](#): while dependencies in certificates need to be consolidated in the final ordering, two independent certificates from two different subnets can commute, i.e., they can be ordered in one way or the other.

-Relying on partial ordering rather than total ordering as enforced by common consensus mechanisms allows Topos XSP to be built on top of much weaker primitives.
+Relying on partial ordering rather than total ordering as enforced by common consensus mechanisms allows Topos XSP to be built on top of much weaker primitives and therefore be more secure.

 ## Unbound Scalability